Educational Tool for Stroke Prevention

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on educational tools for stroke prevention, so it's best to ask the trial coordinators for more details.

-What data supports the effectiveness of the treatment Neurocardiology Tool for stroke prevention?
+What evidence suggests that the Neurocardiology Tool is effective for stroke prevention?

 The WSO BEAT STROKE trial is for individuals who have had a stroke, specifically those with conditions like Patent Foramen Ovale or Atrial Fibrillation.
 It aims to see if following certain guidelines can prevent another stroke.